 Travels with V

-Ikarian food is as we have mentioned, often acclaimed in descriptions of Ikaria as a tourist destination.
+Icarian food is as we have mentioned, often acclaimed in descriptions of Ikaria as a tourist destination.
 But we found this a mixed bag.
-In “our” village Maganitis there are three tavernas on the shore, but we found out the hard way that none of them really had anything to make us happy.
+In “our” village Maganitis there are three tavernas by the shore, but we found out the hard way that none of them really has anything to make us happy.
 Probably because so few tourists come here, most of their guests are locals who eat at home and then go to the taverna for a drink and a chat with the neighbours.

 But close to “our” house, where we park the car there is a hand-painted sign where we recognize the words “Restaurant-Grill”.
 And an arrow pointing right out into the bushes.
-So we ignored it until we reach a state of real panic and never ever again want to visit any of the other tavernas.
-We get our flashlights och stomp off into the darkness.
+We ignored it until we reach a state of panic and never ever again want to visit the village tavernas.
+We get our flashlights och stomp off into complete darkness.
 There are no street lamps here, so it is a pitch black night.

 ESSENTIALS, RIGHT?